 3. Transparent reporting

 When working with an external provider, you need visibility.
 Straightforward, clear analytics and reporting provide data ready to act on.
-As a result, you will be able to track performance and make informed decisions.

 4. Willingness to learn your processes and brand tone

 A reliable partner blends in.
-Choose a Ńustomer service outsourcing that aligns with your companyās voice and way of working.
+Choose a сustomer service outsourcing company that aligns with your company’s voice, values, and way of working.

 Best practices for managing an outsourced customer support team